formulae-org/formulae-js/README.md

 ### The Fōrmulæ programming language

-There is a Fōrmulæ package for structured programming.
+There is a Fōrmulæ package for structured programming [(repository)](https://github.com/formulae-org/package-programming-js).
 This package makes that a new programming language emerges.
-This language, called **The Fōrmulæ programming language** is [proven](XXXX) to be [Turing-complete](https://en.wikipedia.org/wiki/Turing_completeness), in other words, it is able to run every possible algorithm.
+This language, called **The Fōrmulæ programming language** is [proven](https://formulae.org/?script=examples/Universal_Turing_machine) to be [Turing-complete](https://en.wikipedia.org/wiki/Turing_completeness), in other words, it is able to run every possible algorithm.

-Since the expressions for programming —as well as the expressionf for the packages you choose— are pretty-print, it makes the Fōrmulæ language a visual programming language.
+Since the expressions for programming —as well as the expressions for the packages you choose— are pretty-print, it makes the Fōrmulæ language a visual programming language.
 Moreover, because you decide which packages to load and to use, you can use the Fōrmulæ language to create and inter-operate with expressions from these packages.

+### Formatting documents

+Because text, paragraphs, tables, colors, images, etc. can be abstracted as expressions, Fōrmulæ can also be used to format complex documents.
+There is a Fōrmulæ package for typesetting [(repository)](https://github.com/formulae-org/package-typesetting-js).

+All the content of the Fōrmulæ website [formulae.org](https://formulae.org), consisting of hundreds of pages for of articles, examples, tutorials, etc. are written entirely as Fōrmulæ files.

+That content is stored and mantained as a separate [repository](https://github.com/formulae-org/web-content).